 Accounts payable is also usually the catalyst for finding new savings opportunities.
 By recognizing patterns in the spending, it can find potential discounts.
-Establishing direct lines of contact and positive relationships between the company and its vendors is another potential use case.
+Establishing direct lines of contact and positive relationships between the company and its suppliers is another potential use case.

 The Accounts Payable Cycle

 Understanding how the full cycle of AP works goes a long way to understanding what exactly is involved in the big picture.
 Breaking a complex process down into simple steps, we can think of accounts payable as:

 - The business decides whether it needs to make a new purchase based on current inventory levels and creates a purchase order (PO).

 - AP collects this purchase order, essentially an agreement between the client and the vendor specifying the details of the transaction (quantities, types of services used, dates of fulfillment, etc.).